joost0252/DM-ML/README.md

 1. To upload the csv files required to train your models (training data), the functions file (functions) and do the predicitons (unlabel data).Optionally there is also a sample submission csv file in case you need to uplad your results into Kaggle.
 2. To download all the packages that are at the beginning of the notebook.
-3. As explained before, the functions are in a separate file for clarity and will need to be imported.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>